- Many modules to choose from

 Before you can use a module, you need to import it into your script.
 This is done with the

 After this line, the module becomes available in your script.

 If you wish to see what’s inside the module, use the built-in function

-If you wish to use an external or custom module and haven’t installed it yet, follow the steps described in the installation instructions.
+If you wish to use an external or custom module and haven’t installed it yet, follow the steps described in Installing modules.

 Reloading a module

 Imported modules are compiled and cached, so they load faster when imported again.

 While working on our own modules, we are constantly making changes to their contents.
 But because the module is cached, these changes are not imported into our scripts right away – unless we explicitly tell Python to reload the module:

 from importlib import reload import myModule # import the module reload(myModule) # reload the module

 reloadis a built-in function and does not have to be imported.